Frank Sinatra

-Sinatra was honored at the Kennedy Center Honors in 1983, was awarded the Presidential Medal of Freedom by Ronald Reagan in 1985, and the Congressional Gold Medal in 1997.
-He received eleven Grammy Awards, including the Grammy Trustees Award, Grammy Legend Award and the Grammy Lifetime Achievement Award.
-Sinatra was included in Time magazine's compilation of the 20th century's 100 most influential people.
-American music critic Robert Christgau called him "the greatest singer of the 20th century" and he continues to be regarded as an iconic figure.
+Sinatra was recognized at the Kennedy Center Honors in 1983, awarded the Presidential Medal of Freedom in 1985, and received the Congressional Gold Medal in 1997.
+He earned 11 Grammy Awards, including the Grammy Trustees Award, Grammy Legend Award, and the Grammy Lifetime Achievement Award.
+American music critic Robert Christgau called Sinatra "the greatest singer of the 20th century" and he continues to be regarded as an iconic figure.

 Early life

-Francis Albert Sinatra was born on December 12, 1915, in an upstairs tenement at 415 Monroe Street in Hoboken, New Jersey, the only child of Italian immigrants Natalina "Dolly" Garaventa and Antonino Martino "Marty" Sinatra, who boxed under the name Marty O'Brien.
-Sinatra weighed 13.5 lbs at birth and had to be delivered with the aid of forceps, which caused severe scarring to his left cheek, neck, and ear, and perforated his eardrum—remaining damaged for the rest of his life.
-When he was in an unconscious state, his grandmother resuscitated him by running her grandson under cold water until he gasped his first breath.
-Due to his injuries at birth, his baptism at St. Francis Church in Hoboken was delayed until April 2, 1916.
-A childhood operation on his mastoid bone left major scarring on his neck, and during adolescence he suffered from cystic acne that further scarred his face and neck.
-Sinatra was raised in the Catholic Church.
+Francis Albert Sinatra was born on December 12, 1915, in a tenement at 415 Monroe Street in Hoboken, New Jersey, the only child of Italian immigrants Natalina "Dolly" Garaventa and Antonino Martino "Marty" Sinatra.
+His father was Sicilian, while his mother was from Genoa.
+Sinatra weighed 13.5 lbs at birth and had to be delivered with the aid of forceps, which caused severe scarring to his left cheek, neck, and left ear, and lifelong damage to his eardrum.
+Sinatra's grandmother resuscitated him by running him under cold water until he gasped.
+Because of Sinatra's injuries, his baptism at St. Francis Church in Hoboken was delayed until April 2, 1916.
+A childhood operation left major scarring on his neck, and during adolescence, Sinatra was further scarred by cystic acne.
+He was raised in the Catholic Church.

-Sinatra's mother was energetic and driven, and biographers believe that she was the dominant factor in the development of her son's personality traits and self-confidence.
-Sinatra's fourth wife Barbara would later claim that Dolly was abusive to him when he was a child, and "knocked him around a lot".
+Sinatra's mother, Dolly, was energetic and driven; biographers believe that she was the dominant factor in the development of her son's personality and self-confidence.
+Sinatra's fourth wife, Barbara, would later claim that Dolly "knocked him around a lot" when he was a child.
 Dolly became influential in Hoboken and in local Democratic Party circles.
-She worked as a midwife, earning $50 for each delivery, and according to Sinatra biographer Kitty Kelley, also ran an illegal abortion service that catered to Italian Catholic girls, for which she was nicknamed "Hatpin Dolly".
-She also had a gift for languages and served as a local interpreter.
+She worked as a midwife, and according to Sinatra biographer Kitty Kelley, ran an illegal abortion service for Italian Catholic girls, for which she was nicknamed "Hatpin Dolly".
+She had a gift for languages and served as a local interpreter.